-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED NOVEMBER 30, 2021
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED NOVEMBER 30, 2022

-The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in financial position and results of operations of Cascadero Copper Corporation (the "Company" or "CCD") as at November 30, 2021 and for the year end, in comparison to the same period in 2020.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended November 30, 2021.
+The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in financial position and results of operations of Cascadero Copper Corporation (the "Company" or "CCD") as at and for the year ended November 30, 2022.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended November 30, 2022.
 The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The effective date of this report is March 30, 2022.
+The effective date of this report is March 30, 2023.
 All figures are presented in Canadian dollars unless otherwise indicated.